jlangch/venice/doc/readme/ipc.md

 ### Offer / Poll

 Offer messages to a queue and poll messages from a queue.
-A message is delivered to at most one client.
+More than one client can offer/poll messages to/from queues but a message is delivered to one client only.

 **synchronous offer / poll**